Questions & Answers

 - Does Loaves & Fishes have an annual audit?

 Yes.
 The accounting firm of GreerWalker conducts our annual professional audit.
-Copies of the audit can be found in the About Us Page under Marketing and Administrative Documents or at the Loaves & Fishes’ Administrative Offices.
+Copies of the audit can be found in the About Us Page under Financial Reporting or at the Loaves & Fishes’ Administrative Offices.

 - How do I get more information about Loaves & Fishes?